JOHN DANKOSKY, HOST:

 LAURANCE: Yes.
-There are cases where people have introduced a species that would, for instance, be a Plantae cactus, which is going crazy here in Australia.
+There are cases where people have introduced a species that would - for instance, the Opuntia cactus, which is going crazy here in Australia.
 They've actually introduced a moth that, in its natural range, feeds on that cactus, and it has helped to control it.
 But it's a double-edged sword, and you have to be pretty careful with this kind of biological control.
 Another dismal example is the cane toad, which has gone crazy here in Australia.
 It was introduced to help control a cane beetle.

 And, in fact, the toad doesn't eat the beetle, but it's gone completely crazy.
 The toad is poisonous, and it's spread all over Australia, so - and killing a lot of native wildlife as a result.
 So it's kind of a dangerous tool.
 One can potentially do this type of thing, but it's considered a fairly high-risk strategy in a lot of cases.